emipa606/TheWitcherTrials/README.md

 ![Image](https://i.imgur.com/NOW7jU1.png)

-Image created by 'alexnegrea' of DeviantArt. (https://www.deviantart.com/alexnegrea/) (Please save your game FIRST.
+Image created by &apos;alexnegrea&apos; of DeviantArt. (https://www.deviantart.com/alexnegrea/) (Please save your game FIRST.
 These operations unbalance vanilla pawns, and [spoiler]failed Trails of the Grasses[/spoiler] may kill your pawns.)

 # Update v2.0: